-ANZ has a strong suite of home loans offered through branch networks, mobile lenders and mortgage brokers.
+One of the big 4 banks ANZ has a strong suite of home loans offered through branch networks, mobile lenders and mortgage brokers.

 Currently ANZ offers what they call their “Lo Doc 60 product.”
 The product is well known for having a simplified low doc process, competitive pricing and its inclusion of ANZ’s Breakfree Package.